 Pick the Right Spot for You

 Once you’ve made your pick, you’ll need to start looking for a suitable location to call your new home.
-When looking for a new apartment, there are a few things to keep in mind:
+Here are a few things to keep in mind when buying an apartment.

 This is self-evident, but you must select an apartment that meets both your wants and your financial constraints.